mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 ### Membership in a Single Adult Ward

-* Members must be single adults (ages 31–45) who live within the boundaries of the single adult ward.
+* Members must be single adults (ages 36–45) who live within the boundaries of the single adult ward.

 * Single adults may choose to be members of the single adult ward or their geographic unit.

 * Each person’s membership record should be in the unit he or she is attending.

-* Single adult parents (ages 31–45) who have children at home remain in their geographic unit.
+* Single adult parents (ages 36–45) who have children at home remain in their geographic unit.
 The parents may attend the activities of the single adult ward.

-* Members do not attend a single adult ward when they marry or reach the age of 46.
+* Members do not attend a single adult ward when they marry or reach age 46.

 37.5.2